chaps-io/access-granted/README.md

 # Summary

-AccessGranted is meant as replacement for CanCan to solve three major problems:
+AccessGranted is meant as a replacement for CanCan to solve three major problems:

 1. built-in support for roles

   Easy to read access policy code where permissions are cleanly grouped into roles which may or may not apply to a user.
-  Additionally permissions are forced to be unique in the scope a role.
-Thus greatly simplifying the permission resolving and extremely reducing the code-base.
+  Additionally permissions are forced to be unique in the scope of a role.
+This greatly simplifies the resolving permissions while substantially reducing the code-base.

 2. white-list based

-  This means that you define what a role **can** do, not overidding permissions with `cannot` in a specific order which results in an ugly and unmaintainable code.
+  This means that you define what a role **can** do, not overidding permissions with `cannot` in a specific order which results in ugly, unmaintainable code.

   **Note**: `cannot` is still possible, but has a specifc use.
 See [Usage](#usage) below.